publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptG/ch83/schIII/m__us_usc_t5_s8340.md

     1973—Subsec. (c).
 [Pub.
 L. 93–136][/us/pl/93/136] redesignated existing pars.
 (1) and (2) as pars.
 (2) and (3) and added par.
 (1).

     1969—Subsec. (b).
 [Pub.
-L. 91–93, § 204(a)][/us/pl/91/93/s204/a], increased the annuity payable from the Fund by 1 percent.
+L. 91–93][/us/pl/91/93], § 204(a), increased the annuity payable from the Fund by 1 percent.

     Subsec. (c)(2).
 [Pub.
-L. 91–93, § 204(b)][/us/pl/91/93/s204/b], increased the minimum survivor annuity for children of a deceased Federal employee, substituting dollar and percentage references to $900, $1,080, $2,700, $3,240, and 60 and 75 percent for prior references to $600, $720, $1,800, $2,160 and 40 and 50 percent respectively, such new increases to commence on or after the first day of the first month that begins on or after Oct.
+L. 91–93][/us/pl/91/93], § 204(b), increased the minimum survivor annuity for children of a deceased Federal employee, substituting dollar and percentage references to $900, $1,080, $2,700, $3,240, and 60 and 75 percent for prior references to $600, $720, $1,800, $2,160 and 40 and 50 percent respectively, such new increases to commence on or after the first day of the first month that begins on or after Oct.
 20, 1969, the date of enactment of the Civil Service Retirement Amendments of 1969, whereas prior provisions were for computation of a child’s annuity commencing after effective date of first increase under this section based on employee annuity that commenced after Oct.
 1, 1956, or was payable at death.

  __Effective Date of 1984 Amendment__

 [Pub.
-L. 98–270, title II, § 201(b)][/us/pl/98/270/s201/b], Apr.
+L. 98–270, title II][/us/pl/98/270/tII], § 201(b), Apr.
 18, 1984, [98 Stat.
 157][/us/stat/98/157], provided that:

 >     “(1) The amendments made by subsection (a) \[amending this section\] shall take effect on the date of the enactment of this Act \[Apr.
 18, 1984\], except that no adjustment under [section 8340(b) of title 5][/us/usc/t5/s8340/b], United States Code (as amended by such subsection), shall be made during the period beginning on the date of the enactment of this Act and ending November 30, 1984.